Musicals101.com

 The Gondoliers - Opera Australia (Image)

 This production originated at Canada's Stratford Theatre, and is as witty as it is visually arresting.
 The cast has the vocal and comic chops required, making this particularly enjoyable.
-Gilbert & Sullivan fans will be delighted, and those new to the genre will get to see what all the fuss is about.
+Gilbert & Sullivan fans will be delighted, and those new to the genre will get what all the fuss is about.
 The plot has two Venetian gondoliers learning that one of them is a king.
 A few comic lyrics have been updated with local Australian humor, which will do little to detract from the rest of the world enjoying this one.
 The Stratford cast did a video version that has not (as of this writing) made it to DVD -- hope that changes, because that was a first rate performance too.

 Gosford Park (Universal)